-Before following this guide, make sure you select the SPOT market at the top of the dashboard!
+Before following this guide, make sure you select the SPOT market!

 Fill out all required fields.